-This easy-to-read, meticulously-sourced from German, British and U.S. sources – including experts and family members of the soldiers – not only provide fascinating biographies of most of the SS Tiger crewmen at the battle, but also finally addresses the questions that Tiger aficionados have posed for decades.
+Kursk.
+The most-important tank battle in history.
+Michael Wittmann.
+The greatest tank commander in history.
+The Tiger tank.
+One of the most powerful tanks in history.
+Leibstandarte SS Adolf Hitler, Das Reich, Totenkopf: three of the most-feared divisions in World War II.
+This easy-to-read, meticulously-sourced from German, British and U.S. sources – including experts and family members of the soldiers – not only provide fascinating biographies of most of the SS Tiger crewmen at the battle, but also finally addresses questions that Tiger aficionados have posed for decades.

 Why was the Kursk offensive delayed for several months?
 Who supported it and who was against it?

 How many crewmen had prior combat experience?
 Why were so many previously infantrymen?
-Were a significant number of crewmen back in Germany training and thus missed the battle?
+Why were a significant number of crewmen back in Germany training and thus missed the battle?
 What happened to these men – those who survived – after the war?

 How deadly was the battle for Tiger crewmen?
 How many were wounded or killed?